Financial forecast

 This page summarises Eurobodalla Shire Council's current financial challenges and service delivery plans now and into the future.

-• Last updated: April 2024
+• Page last updated: May 2024

-Eurobodalla Council did not apply for a special variation in 2023, but - like many councils across the state - we are facing a serious, ongoing operating deficit in our general fund.
 The general fund delivers the majority of Council's services to the community, apart from water, sewer and waste.
 For some years, Council’s general fund has cost more on day-to-day basis than the revenue it collects.

 Our approach to grant funding